 When your energy bills keep getting higher

-Furnaces have to work harder the older they get and the result of this is increased energy bills.
+Furnaces have to work harder the older they get, and the result of this is increased energy bills.
 Again, if you find yourself spending more on utility bills than it might cost to replace your furnace, you should consider replacing it.

 A little noise from a furnace is to be expected, but any new, noticeably louder noises need to be checked out.
 Rattling, humming, popping, and screeching are all warning signs that something isn’t right.

-When is it Necessary to Replace Heating and Cooling Systems at the Same Time?
+Do I have to replace my Heating and Cooling Systems at the same time?

 Another benefit of replacing both systems at the same time is the installation savings.
 You’ll save a lot of money on installation costs if you do it all at once.
 While the cost of replacing them together may seem high, you’ll save money down the road.
 You’ll also have peace of mind knowing that you won’t have to worry about HVAC problems for some time.
 There are several factors that will influence the installation cost, including the efficiency ratings, the sizes of the units, and the extra features you choose for each unit.